On Jul 08 2005

 In order to prepare a petition for a nonimmigrant O-1 as an alien of extraordinary ability in the sciences, medicine or other profession, we require additional information about the alien’s achievements and distinctions in his or her field.
-Specifically, for an O-1 visa to be approved, evidence must be submitted from at least two of the following categories:
+Specifically, for an O-1 visa to be approved, evidence must be submitted from at least three of the following categories:

 - Original contributions of major significance;

 - Evidence of service in a leading or critical role for distinguished organizations;

 - Evidence of having served as a judge of the work of others;

 - Authored scholarly articles, abstracts or presentations;

 - Membership in societies that demand outstanding achievement.

 However, while the threshold requirement is three, we aspire to present evidence from as many of these categories as possible.
 Moreover, USCIS tends to look at the totality of evidence submitted, and does not merely ‘check off’ that three or more criteria are met.